Pogify/pogify/README.md

 This project is still in alpha and as such there are still lots of bugs.

-Currently the project is deployed on a free tier heroku
+Currently the project is deployed on a free tier heroku dyno.
+Thus, we cannot use SSL with a custom domain.
+Thus, www.pogify.net redirects to the non-custom pogify.herokuapp.com for the moment.

 - ### Pogify does **NOT** work on Safari, or Mobile Browsers
   - This is a limitation of the Spotify Web Playback SDK.